 - Use the Better Block location survey to grade the elements that will help the demonstration project succeed.

 Immediately following the walkabout, gather all participants in a nearby meeting space to discuss and choose the project location.
+During that meeting:

 - Assemble a leadership team, or "Strike Team," of five to 10 people who will work together and communicate throughout the project timeline and also serve as liaisons to the rest of the community.
 Ideally, such a team will include some skilled practitioners — such as a landscape architect, urban designer, engineer, architect, planner, plumber, general contractor, carpenter, electrician or web developer — who can develop technical elements of the project.